RobTillaart/SHT31_SW/README.md

 **WARNING:** Do not use heater for long periods.

 Use the heater for max **180** seconds, and let it cool down **180** seconds = 3 minutes.
-Version 0.3.3 and up guards the cool down time by preventing switching the heater on within **180** seconds of the last switch off.
+SHT31 version 0.3.3 and up guards the cool down time by preventing switching the heater on within **180** seconds of the last switch off.
 Note: this guarding is not reboot persistent.

 **WARNING:** The user is responsible to switch the heater off manually!